fabiensanglard/Chocolate-Wolfenstein-3D/README.md

 (snow, rain ...) in order to recreate the experience from 1993.

 All other port display the framebuffer as 320x200 without accounting for the CRT 4:3 distortion.
-Chocolate Wolfenstien 3D has a CRT emulator based on OpenGL:
+Chocolate Wolfenstein 3D has a CRT emulator based on OpenGL:

 Direct framebuffer to window (resulting in compressed image):